AcceptEmail/Examples/index.md

 ```

 #### Custom redirect through url parameters
 For some use cases, a record will have different ways of being accessed (through email, portal and app) and each will have a different return-url.
 For this scenario, you can use pass the return-url's in query-parameters in the url.
 The parameters are the same as for the scenario above.
-The url's will have to be decoded.
+The url's will have to be encoded.
 This will result in a url like this:
 ```
 https://transaction.acceptemail.com/Landing?id=7f5f945f-1965-4acc-b4cf-8a36510c0ec6&detail=true&ReturnBannerOpenURL=http%3A%2F%2F.example.com&ReturnBannerPaidURL=hhttp%3A%2F%2Fwww.example.com
 ```
-As a security measure, the url will be checked against a regular expression which will have to be set in the application under settings (Dynamic Redirect - URL Validation Expression).
-If no regular expression is set, or the url doesn't match the regular expression, the user won't be redirected to the dynamic url. (if a url is set in the record or template, that redirect will apply)
+As a security measure, the url will be checked against a regular expression which will have to be set in the application under Settings (Dynamic Redirect - URL Validation Expression).
+If no regular expression is set or the url doesn't match the regular expression, the user won't be redirected to the dynamic url. (if a url is set in the record or template, that redirect will apply)

 #### App urls
 You can also add app-urls in both the Result banner and the record-specific URL's to be able to redirect a user to your mobile app.
 This goes for all redirect-scenarios described above.